Icelandic Names: All You Need to Know

 Other naming influences in Iceland

-Another naming influx came when Icelanders started traveling more and getting further influence from abroad.
-This meant more royal names, like Anna in the mid-15th century, Elísabet (Elisabeth) in the late 16th century, and Kristján (Christian) arrived around the same time.
+Another wave of names hit Iceland when people started traveling more, picking up inspiration from royal names abroad.
+That’s when names like Anna popped up in the mid-15th century, Elísabet (or Elisabeth) in the late 16th century, and Kristján (Christian) around the same time.

-People in Iceland often joke that 2 names make it easier to scold your child.
-Gives yelling the name more weight!
+There’s even a running joke in Iceland that having 2 names makes it easier to scold your child!

 Facts about Icelandic names, laws, and naming etiquette